 If you’re traveling to Turkey, it pays to know about the Turkish Lira (Old name TRL and now known as TRY -Symbol: ₺).
 From the story behind the Turkish Lira to how to make the most of it today, this is your one-stop guide to Turkey’s currency.

 Turkey, as a country, has a long, turbulent history, and its currency is no different.
 The Lira has gone through many changes since it was introduced as Turkey’s currency.

 The Lira was introduced as a form of currency in 1844 as the Ottoman Lira, replacing the kurus as the primary unit of currency in the Ottoman Empire.
 Following the fall of the Ottoman Empire and the creation of the Republic of Turkey in 1923, the Lira became known as the Turkish Lira.

 The Turkish Lira remained a fairly stable currency until the 1970s, when inflation began to devalue the Lira quickly.
 It became so devalue that Turkey was forced to scrap the old Lira and create a new currency.
 For reference, the following is a chart of the yearly average value of the Lira over time leading up to 2005.

 The official deadline to exchange old Turkish Lira to USD or any of your currencies was 2015.
 However, some online websites or collectors would be interested in paying you the current rate (simply six zeros dropped, and 1 million is equal to 1 lira now)

 One easy way to spot an old banknote (pre-2005) is the high number on the currency.
 Because the currency became so devalued, million Lira notes were widespread and were worth less than a dollar by the time they were taken out of circulation.

 The New TRY (E-8) banknotes are no longer valid or widely circulated, but it is still essential to look out for these and not to accept them.
-These banknotes show different portraits of Mustafa Kemal Ataturk (the founder and first president of The Republic of Turkey) as well as images of various historic and famous buildings and places throughout Turkey.
+These banknotes show different portraits of Mustafa Kemal Ataturk (the founder and first president of The Republic of Turkey) and images of various historic and famous buildings and places throughout Turkey.